Closing Costs Guide · Value-First Home Team

 1% + 2% + 3% tiers applied progressively

-PTT Exemptions
+PTT Exemptions Buyer

-Who Can Avoid Paying PTT
+Who May Be Eligible to Avoid PTT

 First-Time Home Buyer Exemption